mech/Notes/DevOps/os_linux.md

 ```
 // See who is using port=5000
 ▶ netstat -tupln | grep 5000

+// See if MySQL is listening to correct port
+▶ sudo netstat -tap | grep mysql

 // Find out how many ports you have open
 ▶ nmap <hostname>